Ofer Cassif

-Ofer Cassif (עֹופֶר כַּסִיף; born 25 December 1964) is a far-left Israeli politician.
-He has represented Hadash in the Knesset since April 2019.
+Ofer Cassif (עֹופֶר כַּסִיף; born 25 December 1964) is an Israeli politician.
+A member of the Communist Party of Israel and the Israeli far-left, he has represented the Hadash coalition in the Knesset since April 2019.

 Biography

 Cassif was born in Rishon LeZion on 25 December 1964.
 He attended Shalmon Elementary School and the Reali Gymnasium, where he was friends with Nitzan Horowitz.
 Raised in a Mapai-supporting household, Cassif joined the Left Camp of Israel's youth group at the age of 16.

 Cassif served in the Israel Defense Forces (IDF) with the Nahal and the Nahal paratrooper brigade.
 During the First Intifada, he was imprisoned four times as a conscientious objector, stating that he refused to participate in the "oppression and occupation of the Palestinians."

+Academic career

-After completing his military service in 1987, Cassif studied philosophy at the Hebrew University of Jerusalem.
-He then earned a PhD in political philosophy at the London School of Economics with a thesis titled On nationalism and democracy: A Marxist examination, and completed a postdoctoral fellowship at Columbia University.
+Cassif pursued academic studies in political philosophy after completing his compulsory military service.
+He earned a BA and MA in philosophy at the Hebrew University of Jerusalem.

+He later completed a PhD in political philosophy at the London School of Economics, where his doctoral dissertation, On nationalism and democracy: A Marxist examination, examined the relationship between nationalism, democracy, and class relations from a Marxist theoretical perspective.

+Following the completion of his doctorate, Cassif undertook postdoctoral research at Columbia University.

-As of 2019, Cassif lectures in political science at Tel Aviv University and Sapir Academic College.
+Cassif has taught political science and political philosophy at Israeli academic institutions, including Tel Aviv University, Academic College of Tel Aviv-Yafo and Sapir Academic College.
+His academic work focuses on Marxist theory, critiques of nationalism, democratic theory, and the relationship between ethnicity, class, and state power.